The canonical ring of a stacky curve: Effective degrees

-The statement about relations is a consequence, as follows.
-First, we have the usual scroll relations among the elements $\Pi_m$, since the Veronese embedding associated to the degree $m$ subring $\bigoplus_{d=0}^{\infty} R_{dm}$ is a rational normal curve.
+The statement about relations is a consequence of \eqref{eqn:piuniquerep}, as follows.
+First, we have the usual scroll relations in degree $2m$ among the elements $\Pi_m$, since the Veronese embedding associated to the degree $m$ subring $\bigoplus_{d=0}^{\infty} R_{dm}$ is a rational normal curve.
 In particular, we have

 Thus